murathan9165/iphs391_fall2025_miniproject-1_benchmarking-expert-chatbot-personas/README.md

 This repository contains **Mini-Project 1** for *IPHS 391: Frontiers of AI* at Kenyon College.
 The project explores how **prompt engineering and persona design** influence the performance, tone, and usefulness of conversational AI systems.
 Created by **Murathan Kocaman**, a junior Economics major, the project focuses on designing, deploying, and benchmarking a specialized chatbot persona and evaluating its performance against a detailed rubric.

+The central experiment builds a chatbot persona inspired by **Ali Ağaoğlu**, a well-known Turkish developer and entrepreneur recognized for his bold decision-making, street-smart instincts, and direct mentorship style.
+This influence shaped how the chatbot speaks, advises, and interacts — prioritizing instinct over abstraction and emphasizing practical wisdom over technical jargon.

 ---

 ## Methodology

 1. **Persona Prompt Engineering**
-   - Constructed a chatbot persona modeled after a real-world domain expert.
-   - Designed the system prompt to capture personality traits, communication style, domain focus, and interaction tone.
+   - Designed the chatbot persona to reflect the communication style and worldview of Ali Ağaoğlu, including blunt advice, culturally grounded expressions, and a results-first mindset.
+   - Captured key personality traits such as confidence, directness, and experience-based storytelling.
-   - Used few-shot and in-context examples to guide conversational consistency.
+   - Used few-shot and in-context examples to ensure conversational consistency and natural tone.

 2. **Evaluation Framework**
    - Built a **quantitative rubric** (0–100) with weighted criteria to measure persona fidelity.